Discharging the Mandate of the Judiciary: Towards a Modern, Professional and Effective Judiciary

 About Frank J. LaBuda

 Frank J. LaBuda is the retired New York Supreme Court Justice of Sullivan County, NY.
 After receiving a JD from Case Western Reserve University School of Law in Cleveland, LaBuda went on to become Chief Assistant District Attorney in Sullivan County, NY.
 He remained in this position until 1989, when he was elected Town Justice in the Town of Mamakating.
-In 1997, LaBuda was elected Sullivan County Court Judge and Surrogate, where he served since 1997.
+In 1997, LaBuda was elected Sullivan County Court Judge and Surrogate.
 LaBuda was also the past President of the Wurtsboro Fire Co. #1, and a past President of the Sullivan County Volunteer Firemen’s Association.
 He served in the Judge Advocate General’s Corps, and in the US Army in the Gulf War as a Major in the 301st Logistical Support Group, as well as in the 2003 Iraq War.

 About Sobo & Sobo LLP

 Established in Middletown New York in 1969, the Personal Injury Law Firm of Sobo & Sobo is made up of a group of professionals with a passion for helping others who also happen to be really talented attorneys.
 We have become recognized leaders in the field of personal injury law in our over 40 years of representing accident victims throughout the NY and Tri-state area.

 Learn more: https://www.SoboLaw.com/